maxhbr/LDBcollector/md/APSL-1.1.md

                                 "description": "Redistribute the code as it was obtained" }
                         ],
-                        "_str": "Actions:\n- Distribute the acquired object code for internal research and development (Redistribute the code as it was obtained)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n\n  OBLIGATION: Include any copyright notice, proprietary notices and disclaimers contained in such software\n\n  OBLIGATION: The notes to this license are posted verbatim.\n\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n\n", "conditions": {
+                        "_str": "Actions:\n- Distribute the acquired object code for internal research and development (Redistribute the code as it was obtained)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n  OBLIGATION: Include any copyright notice, proprietary notices and disclaimers contained in such software\n  OBLIGATION: The notes to this license are posted verbatim.\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n", "conditions": {
                             "AND": [
                                 {